The Soldier (1982 film): Production

 James Glickenhaus first conceived the film's premise after reading John McPhee's The Curve of Binding Energy which explained the methods by which plutonium is transported.
-Glickenhaus scouted locations in Berlin and Munich, Germany, after receiving an offer of German financing, provided that the project be set partially in that country.
+Glickenhaus scouted locations in West Berlin and Munich, Germany, after receiving an offer of West German financing, provided that the project be set partially in that country.
 Glickenhaus traveled for four weeks before composing a first draft of The Soldier, based on places he had seen and devoid of sequences that would be expensive or difficult to shoot.
 He then continued his travels for an additional two weeks in order to reaffirm what he had written.
-After the promised German funding fell through, Glcikenhaus took the project to Avco Embassy Pictures assuring the company his thorough planning would enable them to produce the picture at a lower budget, as they had done with his previous film, The Exterminator.
+After the promised West German funding fell through, Glickenhaus took the project to Avco Embassy Pictures assuring the company his thorough planning would enable them to produce the picture at a lower budget, as they had done with his previous film, The Exterminator.
 Avco Embassy agreed to provide $6 million in production costs and serve as a worldwide distributor.
 Glickenhaus arranged foreign sales deals at the 1980 Cannes Film Festival, which fully recouped the film’s budget well before its scheduled domestic release.

+The film was shot on location in Philadelphia, Buffalo, New York City, West Berlin, and Israel.
+A sequence was filmed at the actual Checkpoint Charlie in Berlin, the first time a film production had received permission to do so.
+The ski sequence was shot in St Anton am Arlberg, Austria.